 Here’s how to submit your podcast to TuneIn:

 1. Fill out the TuneIn contact form and add all of your podcast information.

 3. Click submit and wait for the approval.

 4. How to Submit Your Podcast to Spotify

 Spotify is quickly becoming one of the largest podcast sites, boasting an impressive 191 million active listeners and 87 million paid subscribers.
 Their premium plan is $9.99/month and allows users to download music, listen ad-free, play any song with unlimited skips, and feature higher quality podcast audio.

-In the past, you could not easily get your podcast on Spotify within their website itself – you had to use your host and push your podcast to Spotify that way.
+In the past, you couldn’t get your podcast on Spotify within their website itself.
+Instead, you were forced to use your host and push your podcast to Spotify that way.
 However, that has changed.

 If you’d like to go the old fashioned route, this article will help you get your podcast on Spotify as your hosting provider.